-Upadhyay tries to justify toxic love in the desert with its obsessive undertones, whether it is of Bhaunri towards her husband, of her father-in-law towards his now-dead sister-in-law, but it is not always easy to read it that way.
-The love story that does steal your heart is that of Bhaunri’s own parents, headstrong, yet balanced, passionate yet calm.
+Upadhyay tries to justify toxic love in the desert with its obsessive undertones, whether it is of Bhaunri towards her husband, or of her father-in-law towards his now-dead sister-in-law, but it is not always easy to read it that way.
+The love story that does steal your heart is that of Bhaunri’s own parents, headstrong, yet balanced, passionate and calm.

 Female first, but males too

 The many-layered characters make for an interesting read, flawed as they are and often can make the reader flinch and cringe.
-Most of the times, men and women play their roles; the woman listens and bears, the man speaks and inflicts.
+Most of the time, men and women play their roles; the woman listens and bears, and the man speaks and inflicts.
 It is tempting to want to judge portrayals – the macho, wrestler husband, the father-in-law who leaves no opportunity to boast of his superior manliness, the mother-in-law who bears her philandering husband silently.
-But Bhaunri is different and vocal and and in her, feminism takes on a shade uncoloured by the corporate setting we have seen it play out in, and that difference creates the disturbances that lie at the crux of this story.
+But Bhaunri is different and vocal and in her, feminism takes on a shade uncoloured by the corporate setting we have seen it play out in, and that difference creates the disturbances that lie at the crux of this story.

 You advise me, father-in-law, but what about him? is a man taught about the kind of love that keeps a woman, that makes her eyes droop, not because she wishes to please him, but because she is pleased in her heart?
 Do men only know the khota kind of love, spurious like a gilt ornament, which only pleases the eye for a few days?
 Not the real kundan which shines brighter as time passes?
 Don’t teach me about love, father-in-law.
 What do you know about it?
 Your wife trembles at your footstep.
 That is not love.
 Love doesn’t fear anything, it doesn’t even fear losing itself.

-Recommended For: Those that want to realize about the many grey shades of love, in an absolutely desi environment.
+Recommended For: Those that want to realize the many grey shades of love, in an absolutely desi environment.

 *Purple Pencil Project received a copy of this book from the publishers.
 This has in no way affected the review itself.
 Purple Pencil Project promises to maintain objectivity in all its content.